BEN FRANKLIN SHOULD HAVE SAID ELECTRONS ARE POSITIVE? Wrong.

 ELECTRICITY IS A TYPE OF EVENT?
 NO.Scientists originally had a very clear meaning for the word "electricity."
 It meant "charge."
 They would say that electrons carry negative electricity, and protons carry positive electricity.
 They would say that an electric current is a flow of electricity.
 Unfortunately the meaning of the word became corrupted in the early 19th century when electric companies started selling electrical energy.
 They called this energy by the name "electricity."
 But this is a serious problem.
 When you turn on the lights in your home, the charges inside the wires wiggle back and forth and don't flow forwards, while the energy races along the wires at almost the speed of light.
 So ...does the "electricity" sit in one spot and vibrate?
 Or does "electricity" flow forwards rapidly?
 Do electric companies sell electricity, or do they merely pump it back and forth?
 Scientists of old would insist that the electricity stays with the electrons, and therefore the electricity vibrates within the wires without moving forward.
+They'd say that utility companies don't sell any electricity.
 Most modern K-12 textbooks disagree.

 Clearly charge is not energy, so the word